 - 2 tablespoons mirin

-- 1 pound fresh egg noodles, or a box/pack of thin spaghetti
+- 1 pound fresh egg noodles or a box/pack of thin spaghetti

-- 3/4 stick of unsalted butter
+- 6 tablespoons unsalted butter

 - 3 tablespoons minced garlic

-- Reserved “crab butter” (optional)**
+- Reserved “crab butter” optional**

-- Chopped cilantro, for garnish
+- Chopped cilantro for garnish

 How To Steam the Crab and Prepare “Crab Butter”